 "When these relationships become a matter of Humanity and Duty, then the sovereign is sure to be a true emperor.
 So why mention profit?
 Mencius, translated by David Hinton, Counterpoint, Washington, D.C., 1998, p.
 219.

-It is up to us to create a Virtual Agora and coordinate a vast cultural dialog that spans the globe.
+It is up to us to create a Virtual Agora to coordinate a vast cultural dialog that spans the globe.
 The World Wide Web is the startup prototype of this Learner virtual agora.
-Insofar it spreads it will bring good fortune.
+Insofar it spreads, it will bring good fortune.

 With insignificant outside threats and lots of surplus wealth, a mature society would allow Learners to complexify information politics.

-Since complexity increases the likelihood of turbulence, it risks bursting the levies of social conventions intended to contain and regulate it.
-Thus, info politicians must bring to bear more and more sophisticated vocabularies and habits of communication.
-Otherwise, the roar of chaotic argument could degenerate once more into misinfo politics.
+Since social complexity increases the likelihood of turbulence, it risks bursting the levies of social conventions intended to contain and regulate it.
+Therefore, info politicians must bring more and more sophisticated vocabularies and habits of communication to bear.
+Otherwise, the roar of chaotic argument could degenerate once again into misinfo politics.

-The latest temptation of info elites, to censor the Internet from the top down, and of proletarians, to cripple it from the bottom up (with viruses, hacking, flames, spam and other info-litter), those are nothing more than pathetic denials of an ever-expanding information universe.
-Think of a colicky baby who twists his face away from his next spoonful of strained peas.
+The latest temptation of info elites to censor the Internet from the top down, and of proletarians, to cripple it from the bottom up (with viruses, hacking, flames, spam and other info-litter) are nothing more than pathetic denials of an ever-expanding information universe.
+Think of a colicky baby who twists away from his next spoonful of strained peas.
 Bewildered individuals and disoriented groups attempt to re-simplify their existence by lashing out against the latest complications they consider vulnerable to their abuse.
 Poor jerks.

-In pursuit of abundance, advanced practitioners of disinfo politics tend to disarm unilaterally and thus invite gluts of military aggression.
+In pursuit of abundance, advanced practitioners of disinfo politics tend to disarm unilaterally and thus invite a glut of military aggression.

 Note this tendency in the United States where military casualties used to be political poison.
 This public aversion to military casualties in particular and to militarism in general tempts aggressive outsiders and internal militarists to inflict more damage.
 As their assaults grow bolder, better coordinated and more destructive, survivors revert to politics of misinformation and overt weapon tyranny: tempting options on a hypermilitarized world where knee-jerk panic trumps rational thought.

-Weapon technology includes the mechanical hardware and flesh-and-blood wetware of warfare: military forces (weapon technicians), intelligence and national security agencies, secret police, weapons industrialists, weapon workers, their capital plant, plus the enormous inventory of weapons themselves.
-Today, there is one personal fireharm for every ten inhabitants on Earth, and two or more bullets cast every year for each one of them.
-In case the first one misses…
+Weapon technology includes the mechanical hardware and flesh-and-blood wetware of warfare: military forces (weapon technicians), intelligence and national security agencies, secret police, weapons industrialists, weapon workers, their capital plant and the enormous inventory of weapons themselves.
+Today, there is one personal fireharm for every ten inhabitants of Earth, and two or more bullets cast every year for each one of them.
+Just in case the first one misses…

-Weapon managers discriminate against anyone and anything they can blame for their numerous policy failures (since they are, by definition, poor peace managers): the poor, women, non-heterosexuals, children, liberals, ethnic/religious minorities, migrants and immigrants, primal myths, human nature and nature itself.
+Weapon managers discriminate against anyone and anything they can blame for their many policy failures (since they are poor peace managers by definition): the poor, women, non-heterosexuals, children, liberals, ethnic/religious minorities, migrants and immigrants, primal myths, human nature and nature itself.
 The most sophisticated of those managers begin recruiting reactionary candidates from among despised and abused minorities.
 That way, they can pay lip service to pluralism while stimulating social abuse.

-There is no recruit more faithful than an outsider recently converted, and no downtrodden population more loyal than one whose members have convinced themselves they can win some implausible lottery to success provided it be at the expense of “inferiors” (see Trump voters).
+There is no recruit more faithful than an outsider recently converted, and no downtrodden population more loyal than one convinced its members could win some implausible lottery to success provided it were at the expense of “inferiors” (see Trump voters).

 “The more justly constituted the society, the more admirable its political form, the more war [weapon mentality] threatens to weaken its institutions and to pervert them.
 And it is also true that the best form of government is that least adapted to the exigencies of war.”
 How to Think about War and Peace, Mortimer J. Adler, Simon and Schuster, New York, 1944, p 42.

-Weapon managers get battle elites (about a 10% minority among weapon technicians) to do their jackals’ share of the dirty work.
+Weapon managers get battle elites (about a 10% minority of weapon technicians) to do the jackals’ share of the dirty work.
 Educated officers or enlisted slaves: it doesn’t matter.
-Half genetically damaged and half the issue of childhood neglect/abuse fears, battle elites thrive on both sides of the battlefield, the riot zone, jailhouse bars and Belsen wire.
+Half genetically damaged and half the issue of childhood fears of abuse or neglect, battle elites thrive on both sides of the battlefield, the riot zone, jailhouse bars and Belsen wire.

 The remaining 90% of weapon technicians?
-They serve as logistics and morale supporters of battle elites, on their side, and as easy prey on the other; finally, as firepower multipliers (artillerists and the like) on both sides.
-Whether in peace or in war, battle elites do the close-up killing and the others do the dying.
+They serve as logistics and morale supports for battle elites on their side, and as easy prey on the other; finally, as firepower multipliers (artillerists and the like) on both sides.
+Whether in peace or in war, battle elites do the close-up killing and the rest do the dying.

 Battle elites cannot bring their aggression under control.
-This makes them valuable assets on the battlefield and expensive criminals elsewhere.
+This makes them valuable assets on the battlefield and costly criminals everywhere else.
 We all shared some battle elite traits, even though most of us keep ours under strict control.
 Call it good manners, good taste, conscience, civility, delicacy, decadence or mere cowardice: most of us are not hard-wired to thrive on the battlefield and in bar fights, the way battle elites are.